charlesneimog/Awesome-Pd/docs/objects/deltaclip~.md

 # deltaclip~

-`deltaclip~` limits the change between samples in an incoming signal.
-This is also known as 'slew limiting'.
-It has a negative maximum delta for when the signal decays and a positive maximum delta for when it rises.
-When they're both 0, the signal doesn't shift.
-Below we divide by the sample rate to get the max amplitude shift per second isntead of per sample.
+The `deltaclip~` object limits the rate of change (slew rate) of an incoming audio signal.
+It allows you to set independent maximum delta values for both signal decay and rise, effectively smoothing out abrupt changes.
+When both delta values are zero, the signal remains static.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `deltaclip~` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>